The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

 \subsection{Organization}

 In section \ref{sec:General-setup-and} a general setting for iterations on $C(X),$ generalizing the Sinkhorn algorithm, is introduced.
-The iteration in question, which is determined by a triple $(\mu,\nu,c),$ is essentially equivalent to the Iterative Proportional Fitting Procedure and the results in Section \ref{sec:General-setup-and} are probably more or less well-known (expcept perhaps Theorem \ref{thm:conv of u m in general setting}).
+The iteration in question, which is determined by a triple $(\mu,\nu,c),$ is essentially equivalent to the Iterative Proportional Fitting Procedure and the results in Section \ref{sec:General-setup-and} are probably more or less well-known (except perhaps Theorem \ref{thm:conv of u m in general setting}).
 But one point of the presentation is to exploit the variational structure.
 It can be viewed as a real analogue of the formalism introduced in \cite{Ber}, in the setting of Donaldson's iteration \cite{do} and it lends itself to various generalizations of the optimal transport problem (such as Monge-Ampère equations with exponential non-linearities).
-The main results in the torus setting, stated in the introduction above, are proved in Section \ref{sec:Proofs-of-the}.
-In fact, the general form of the static result given in Theorem \ref{thm:conv in static torus setting intr} is proved, as it requires not much more work then in the torus setting.
-Applications to convolutional Wasserstein distances are also given.
-Then, in the following Section \ref{sec:Generalizations-and-outlook}, the dynamic result in Theorem \ref{thm:conv in dynamic torus setting intro} is generalized from the torus setting to a rather general setting of optimal transport on compact manifolds, where the connection to the general parabolic transport equation introduced in \cite{k-s-w} is made.
+In section \ref{sec:Proofs-of-the} the variational structure is used to give a general convergence result for the Sinkhorn fixed points, which when specialized to the torus setting yields Theorem \ref{thm:conv in static torus setting intr}.
+Applications to the second boundary value problem for the Monge-Ampère operator in $\R^{n}$ and to convolutional Wasserstein distances are also given.
+Then in Section \ref{sec:Convergence-of-the iter torus} the convergence of the Sinkhorn iteration towards the parabolic Optimal Transport equations on the torus is shown (Theorem \ref{thm:conv in dynamic torus setting intro}).
+The proof leverages the regularity theory and a priori estimates of the corresponding parabolic PDE on the torus (shown in Appendix B).
+In the following Section \ref{sec:Generalizations-and-outlook} the result is generalized to a rather general setting of optimal transport on compact manifolds.
 In Section \ref{sec:Nearly-linear-complexity} it is shown that nearly linear complexity can be achieved in the case of optimal transport on the torus and the sphere (which applies, in particular, to the reflector antenna problem).
 Section \ref{sec:Outlook} gives an outlook on relations to singularity formation in the parabolic optimal transport equations.
-In the appendix a proof of a discrete version of the classical stationary phase approximation is provided.
+In particular, the variational approach to the Sinkhorn iteration introduced in Section \ref{sec:General-setup-and} is exploited in order to propose a generalized notion of solution to the corresponding parabolic PDE.
+In Appendix A a proof of a discrete version of the classical stationary phase approximation is provided.